tari-project/tari/RFC/src/RFC-0120_Consensus.md

 The prev_hash MUST confirm to the following:

 * Must be transmitted as an array of u8.
-* Must be the hash of the previous block's header.
+* MUST be a hash of the entire contents of the previous block's header.
 * Must include the entire previous block's header.

 #### Timestamp